ChristySegunto/ChristySegunto/README.md

 - 🌱 Currently learning python

-- 👩‍💻 All of my projects are available at
 - 🏫 Student at Pamantasan ng Lungsod ng Maynila currently taking BS in Information Technology
 - 📫 You can reach me at christysgnt.work@gmail.com
 - ⚡ I spend my spare time watching anime, crocheting, and coding